kookoowaa/Languages/SQL for DA/Applied SQL for DA/trivials.md

 - It is often practical to join with conditional set of data, normally filtered by `where` clause

-- It is also applicable in a much simpler way by filtering with `AND` in join clasue instead:
+- It is also applicable in a much simpler way by filtering with `AND` in join clasue instead

+- This is different from having it filtered from `where` clause, and if it does, it is going to be very similar to inner join:

   ```sql
   Select